-Edward Stone has practiced law and represented individuals, entrepreneurs and growth stage companies in various capacities in the structured settlement, life settlement, litigation finance and insurance industries for more than twenty-five years.
-Prior to his involvement in the specialty finance industry, Mr. Stone practiced corporate and private international law, representing a variety of U.S., French, Italian and Spanish banks, finance companies and retail, wholesale and manufacturing entities.
+Edward Stone has practiced law and represented individuals, entrepreneurs, and growth stage companies in various capacities in the structured settlement, life settlement, litigation finance, and insurance industries for more than thirty years.
+Prior to his involvement in the specialty finance industry, Mr. Stone practiced corporate and private international law, representing U.S., French, Italian and Spanish banks, finance companies and retail, wholesale and manufacturing entities.

 Mr. Stone is a graduate of Clark University (B.A.) and earned his law degree from Benjamin N. Cardozo School of Law, Yeshiva University (J.D.).
 He also studied at the Institut d’Etudes Politiques in Paris, France and taught English at the Lycee Louis le Grand, also in Paris.